donovanrichardson/recipes-api/README.md

 # Recipes API Part 3

-## Part1 - create the RESTful API app
+## Part1 - create the RESTful API app - Add JWT & Deploy
 Using the following command `rails new recipe-api --api -skip-active-storage` create a new rest API project.

 ## Part2 - create a model